The Rev. Donald Remick, Interim Minister

 For the past four years Don has primarily been doing interim work, and he will be completing his time at the First Congregational Church in Randolph during the summer.
 We anticipate that his first day preaching at Old North will be on Sunday, September 11th.

 The Rev. Lindsay Popperson, Associate Minister

 Lindsay joined our staff in the summer of 2019.
 Her focus is on preaching and worship leadership, in addition to supporting the people of this church in using their gifts in ways that bring joy.
 She works half-time at Old North, and is also the half-time Chaplain at Sherrill House Rehabilitation and Skilled Nursing in Jamaica Plain.

 She earned her Master of Divinity from the Boston University School of Theology and her Bachelor’s degree from Warren Wilson College in Asheville, NC.
 Her prior ministry experience includes work in churches in Tallahassee, Florida, Jamaica Plain, MA, and Dedham, MA.
 In 2015, she was awarded the David H C Read Preacher-Scholar Prize, a national award for a graduating seminarian who shows excellence in preaching.

 Her wife, Ashley, is also a pastor in the UCC, serving a congregation in Norwell.
 They live in Jamaica Plain (a neighborhood of Boston) with their dog, Pope Joan, who is certified to provide pet therapy to people of all ages.
+They are foster parents who are currently caring for a toddler.
 Their family enjoys growing vegetables in their community garden and making frequent use of public libraries.

 Maria van Kalken, Minister of Music